AI Architecture User Guide

 InpTradeTool_AIIncludeClosedHistory=true

 Note: In Autonomous mode, at least AIAllowOpen or AIAllowClose must be true.
 AIStrategyInstructions must be non-empty — it provides the AI with the decision-making framework.
-Entry and exit scripts in the Scripts section should be left empty since the AI controls all trade actions.
+When AIAllowOpen and AIAllowPlaceOrders are both true, entry scripts are not needed since the AI controls all trade entries.
+When either is false, entry scripts must be defined to handle the order types the AI lacks permission to create — scripts execute directly for those order types.

 Goal: AI as a safety net across multiple charts.